score-json/nlohmann_json/.dotstop_extensions/README.md

         action: "push" # optional, default is push
 ```

-It is of utmost importance that the arguments come with quotation marks.
-Otherwise, the update helper does not work as intended.

 ## coveralls_reporter

-The automatic validator `coveralls_reporter` queries the [coveralls](https://coveralls.io/) api to get the line and branch coverages calculated by the service, which is running on the repository.
+The coveralls_reporter validator queries the Coveralls API [coveralls](https://coveralls.io/) for the current line and branch coverage figures and compares them with expected values specified in the configuration.
+It returns a score of 1.0 if both fetched coverage numbers, rounded to a configurable number of decimal digits, match the given expectations and returns 0.0 otherwise.
+The configuration includes the Coveralls project coordinates (owner, repo, and optionally branch), the expected coverage values, and the rounding precision, which defaults to three decimal digits.
+When no branch is provided, the validator uses the most recent coverage values, although specifying a branch is recommended for consistent comparisons.

 Unless the version of `nlohmann/json` documented in this repository changes, it is expected that both coverage numbers remain constant.
-When initialising the reference, the current code coverage is given as a parameter, to which the fetched coverages are compared.
-If no branch is specified, then the most recently calculated coverage is fetched, so that it is generally recommended to specify a branch.
-Moreover, it is possible to specify the number of decimal digits, which is defaulted to three, when not specified.
-The validator returns a score of 1.0 if both fetched coverages rounded to the specified number of decimal digits coincide with the specified ones, and a score of 0.0 otherwise.

-The expected configuration is the following:
+The expected configuration is:

 ```
 evidence: